SANDAG/QA/2022/Estimates_Automation/docs/perform_checks.md

 get_table(folder, table, geo)
 ```

-Gets the requested table from the input folder.
+Get the requested table from the input folder.